amaan-modak/Engineering-Educators/README.md

 # Engineering-Educators
 CSE 542 - Software Engineering Concepts Project.
 Creating a software which is a complete tutoring system, for engineering students.

-To run the executable jar file:
+To run the executable jar file from command prompt:

 java -jar SEC.jar